1. FIELD OF COMPETITION – MEDIA ART

 5. SUBMISSION & EVALUATION TIMELINE

-- All entries must be submitted in English and will be evaluated in accordance with a participant’s submission order
+- All entries must be submitted in English and will be evaluated per the participant’s submission order

 18 JAN – 19 MAR 2021